FAQ#

 What hardware features of the NVIDIA GPUs are supported?#

 NVIDIA GPU tensor cores, on-chip shared memory, and reduction primitives are all supported.
-Tensor cores starting from the Volta through Ampere and Lovelace are supported.
-Hopper is also supported, but hardware based on it is unavailable on the playground.
+Tensor cores starting from the Volta through Ampere, Lovelace, and Hopper are supported.
 The following data types are supported with tensor cores:

 • FP16 with FP32 accumulate.